rinermdhn/Sentiment-Analysis-KAI-Access/README.md

 # Sentiment-Analysis-KAI-Access

-⭐ This project performs sentiment analysis on user reviews of the *Access by KAI* application, scraped from Google Play Store.
+⭐ This project performs sentiment analysis on user reviews of the *Access by KAI* application, scraped from *Google Play Store*.
 It involves processing unstructured textual data and compares the performance of **Random Forest** and **Naive Bayes** classifiers in sentiment classification.
 The pipeline includes data scraping, manual sentiment labeling, data preprocessing, sentiment analysis, and model evaluation to determine the most effective classification approach.

 ## Features
 - `userName`: The username of the individual who submitted the review.